ethan-zieba/swarm/docs/README.md

 - Perimeter will be protected by a Clavister E10 Firewall, filtering traffic by source, protocol, port, etc.
 - Authentik will serve as the central SSO for user authentication
-- We will use Traefik to balance traffic across all nodes and ensure smooth integration with Pangolin and the deployed services
+- We will use Traefik to balance traffic across all nodes

-## TTICHAN GraSP CloPAG
+## TTICHAN GraSP ClAG
 (Yes, that is how we will refer to this project from now on)
 ### Project Summary